kangchainx/kangchainx/README.md

 `I'm Chris, a Full-Stack Developer.`

-👨🏻‍💻 Currently working at an AIGC startup.
+👨🏻‍💻 Currently working at Spira AI.

 🎸 An amateur guitarist.